keystone-enclave/keystone/docs/source/Keystone-Applications/Compiling-Applications.rst

 Applications
 ------------

+eapps may be a standard unmodified statically linked binary.
+This requires most options for the `eyrie` runtime to be enabled.

-Eapps need to be linked in a specific way.
+Otherwise, eapps need to be linked in a specific way.
 As this may change, please see the ``app.lds`` linker script in the sdk/tests directory to see the most up to date linking requirements.